quilan1/ffxiv-crafting/README.md

 * [ffxiv_universalis](crates/ffxiv_universalis): Controls all of the interactions with the universalis website.
 Uses `async_processor` to ensure that all server requests are funneled through a pipe that executes no more than 8 requests concurrently.
 * [ffxiv_items](crates/ffxiv_items): Functions as an item info singleton repository.
 * [async_processor](crates/async_processor): Simple structure that executes futures concurrently, with at most `max_active` executed at a time.
+* [mock_traits](crates/mock_traits): Some simple traits & implementations for things that may be mocked, such as downloading a file from a website.

 ## Brief API overview